Digoxin: Pharmacokinetics

 Digoxin is usually given orally, but can also be given by IV injection in urgent situations (the IV injection should be slow, and heart rhythm should be monitored).
 While IV therapy may be better tolerated (less nausea), digoxin has a very long distribution half-life into the cardiac tissue, which will delay its onset of action by a number of hours.
 The half-life is about 36 hours for patients with normal renal function, digoxin is given once daily, usually in 125 μg or 250 μg doses.

 Digoxin elimination is mainly by renal excretion and involves P-glycoprotein, which leads to significant clinical interactions with P-glycoprotein inhibitor drugs.
 Examples commonly used in patients with heart problems include spironolactone, verapamil and amiodarone.
 In patients with decreased kidney function the half-life is considerably longer, along with decrease in Vd (volume of distribution), calling for a reduction in dose or a switch to a different glycoside, such as digitoxin (not available in the United States), which has a much longer elimination half-life of around seven days and is eliminated by the liver.

 Effective plasma levels vary depending on the medical indication.
 For congestive heart failure, levels between 0.5 and 1.0 ng/mL are recommended.
 This recommendation is based on post hoc analysis of prospective trials, suggesting higher levels may be associated with increased mortality rates.
 For heart rate control (atrial fibrillation), plasma levels are less defined and are generally titrated to a goal heart rate.
 Typically, digoxin levels are considered therapeutic for heart rate control between 0.5 and 2.0 ng/mL (or 0.6 and 2.6 nmol/L).
 In suspected toxicity or ineffectiveness, digoxin levels should be monitored.
 Plasma potassium levels also need to be closely controlled (see side effects, below).

 Quinidine, verapamil, and amiodarone increase plasma levels of digoxin (by displacing tissue binding sites and depressing renal digoxin clearance), so plasma digoxin must be monitored carefully when coadministered.

 A study which looked to see if digoxin affected men and women differently found that digoxin did not reduce deaths overall, but did result in less hospitalization.
 Women who took digoxin died "more frequently" (33%) than women who took placebo (29%).
 Digoxin increased the risk of death in women by 23%.
 There was no difference in the death rate for men in the study.

 Digoxin is also used as a standard control substance to test for P-glycoprotein inhibition.

 Digoxin appears to be a peripherally selective drug due to limited brain uptake caused by binding to P-glycoprotein.

 Pharmacomicrobiomics

 The bacteria Eggerthella lenta has been linked to a decrease in the toxicity of digoxin.
 These effects have been studied through comparisons of North Americans and Southern Indians, in which a reduced digoxin metabolite profile correlates with E. lenta abundance.
-Further studies have also revealed an increase in digoxin toxicity when used alongside erythromycin or tetracycline, the researches attributed this to the decrease in the E. lenta population.
+Further studies have also revealed an increase in digoxin toxicity when used alongside erythromycin or tetracycline, the researchers attributed this to the decrease in the E. lenta population.